• Skip to primary navigation

 Cover the mixture and refrigerate it for 30 minutes or longer to stiffen up the dough and make it easier to work with.

-Before assembling your matzo balls, bring a large stock pot of water or chicken broth to a boil.
+Before assembling your matzo balls, bring a large pot of water or chicken broth to a boil.
 If you use water, add some Kosher salt for flavor.
-Make sure your chicken broth is not only Kosher for Passover, but also gluten free.
+Make sure your chicken broth is not only Kosher for Passover but also gluten free.
 Many Kosher for Passover bouillon cubes and broths contain gluten and questionable ingredients like yeast extract and maltodextrin.

 Using lightly wet hands, roll about 15-16 small balls.
-The balls will be tiny, but don’t worry, they will fluff up in the boiling water.
+The balls will be tiny but don’t worry, they will fluff up in the boiling water.
 Don’t make your balls too big.
 You’ve been warned.

 formed gluten-free matzo balls on a plate ready to be cooked

-When the water is boiling, and all your balls have been rolled, add the matzo balls to the water.
+When the water is boiling and all your balls have been rolled, add the matzo balls to the water.
 Reduce heat to a simmer, cover, and allow matzo balls to cook for 30 minutes undisturbed.
 The balls are ready when they float to the top and are cooked through.

 Remove matzo balls from broth (remember, the balls are like sponges; do not leave them in the water or they’ll overcook).
 Tap each ball over the broth to drain as much of the liquid as possible before placing them in a rimmed glass dish until you’re ready to serve your soup.